Maryland Gov. Hogan cancels expected vote on toll lane plan

 "It's time to put down the red Sharpies, take a deep breath and do the serious work that it takes to get this thing right," Foxwell wrote.
 "Right now, it just feels like darts being thrown at a board."

 Hogan needs one vote other than his own on the three-member Board of Public Works to allow the Maryland Department of Transportation to begin soliciting proposals from companies.
-Democratic State Treasurer Nancy Kopp, who is elected by the General Assembly, opposed the proposal in June, saying MDOT hadn't provided enough details about the toll lanes' potential environmental and financial impacts.
+State treasurer Nancy K. Kopp (D), who is elected by the General Assembly, opposed the proposal in June saying MDOT hadn't provided enough details about the toll lanes' potential environmental and financial impacts.

 Hogan previously delayed a Dec.
-4 vote on the toll lane plan after Franchot, who is weighing a run for governor, requested that it be pushed to Dec.
+4 vote on the toll lane plan after Franchot requested that it be pushed back to Dec.
 18 to allow more time to assess the changes.

 The contracts, which MDOT hopes to finalize in 2021, would have an estimated value of more than $9 billion, state officials say.